 For example, ten players each contribute $2 and agree to split any prize money equally, as they have all put in the same amount of money.
 A prize of $100,000 would therefore be split ten ways, netting each participant $10,000.

 One person then drops out of the group, leaving it with nine members.
 To ensure that they can buy the same number of tickets in the next draw, one of the remaining group members doubles their stake to $4.
 At this point it needs to be decided how any future prize money is split.
 As one person is now contributing twice the money that everyone else is, are they eligible to receive a greater proportion of the winnings?
 If the group were now to win $100,000, should that person now receive $20,000?

-Once you’re ready to start your own pool, or if you’re joining someone else’s, use the checklist below to make sure there’s a robust written agreement in place before the first tickets are bought.
+Once you’re ready to start your own pool, or if you’re joining someone else’s, use the checklist below to make sure there’s a robust Powerball pool agreement form in place before the first tickets are bought.
 It may mean a bit more work up front, but it could save a lot of time and effort in the long run.
 Note that this list is not exhaustive and it’s always worth consulting your state lottery before you begin.

-Things to include in your agreement:
+Things to include in your Powerball pool agreement form:

-If you don’t want to go through the hassle of writing your own contract, we’ve created some draft agreements that you can use instead.
+If you don’t want to go through the hassle of writing your own lottery pool contract, we’ve created some draft agreements that you can use instead.
 You can view a template for a single-drawing contract or for multiple drawings.

 Please note that these draft agreements are samples, and all of the provisions may not be relevant to your pool, or you may have further conditions that are not listed.
 You should adapt these contracts to suit the needs of your pool, and if you need to make additions, make sure that any separate sheets are attached to the main form.

 Lottery pools are a popular way of playing, and there have been some notable Powerball jackpots awarded to group players in the past.